-\cite{barfield2017testing} highlighted the problem of large-scale hypothesis testing for mediated effects, which has become a popular inferential problem in genomics, where genomic measures such as gene expression or DNA methylation are hypothesized to be potential mediators of the effect of genes or other exposures on various outcomes.
-In fact, the conservative behavior of mediation hypothesis tests are most evident in large-scale hypothesis tests, since one can then compare the distribution of $p$-values with the uniform distribution.
-This was demonstrated by \cite{huang2019genome}, who showed that the joint significance test and delta method-based tests both generated $p$-values forming a distribution that dominated that of the uniform distribution.
-However, we stress that while this behavior is readily observable in large-scale hypothesis tests, the problem is not different for a single hypothesis test; it is merely less obvious.
+Previously, \citet{mackinnon2002comparison} and \citet{barfield2017testing} presented simulation studies comparing hypothesis tests of a mediated effect.
+Both articles observed that all existing tests are either underpowered in some scenarios or do not preserve nominal type~1 error in all scenarios.
+Both articles found the so-called joint significance test to be the best overall performing test, while \citet{barfield2017testing} found a bootstrap-based test to have comparable performance across some scenarios. \citet{huang2019genome} proved that the joint significance test yields a smaller $p$-value than those of both normality-based tests and normal product-based tests. \citet{barfield2017testing} highlighted the problem of large-scale hypothesis testing for mediated effects, which has become a popular inferential task in genomics, where genomic measures such as gene expression or DNA methylation are hypothesized to be potential mediators of the effect of genes or other exposures on various outcomes.
+In fact, the conservative behavior of mediation hypothesis tests is most evident in large-scale hypothesis testing, since one can compare the distribution of $p$-values with the uniform distribution. \citet{huang2019genome} showed that the joint significance and delta method tests both generate $p$-values forming a distribution that stochastically dominates the uniform distribution.
+However, while this behavior is readily observable in large-scale hypothesis testing, the problem is no different for a single hypothesis test; it is merely less obvious.